PrivateAIM/documentation/src/guide/deployment/hub-storage.md

 ## Configure the chart

 If the correct class is the cluster default, no storage override is necessary.
 Otherwise set the same durable class on each persistent component in your override file.
-The exact keys can change as upstream subcharts evolve, so use the current [`values.yaml`](https://github.com/PrivateAIM/helm/blob/master/charts/flame-hub/values.yaml) as the reference.
+The exact keys can change, so use the current [`values.yaml`](https://github.com/PrivateAIM/helm/blob/master/charts/flame-hub/values.yaml) as the reference.